 Okay, without further ado, here we go!

 Like many recent entries from Omega, this one didn’t offer anything new in terms of looks or movement design.
-Still, the Omega Seamaster Aqua Terra GMT deserves some attention, since this was the first GMT watch of the famous brand to feature an in-house Omega Co-Axial caliber 8605/8615.
-Among its other virtues is an easily readable dial and a nicely executed body, which is crafted from high-grade stainless steel.
+Still, the Omega Seamaster Aqua Terra GMT deserves some attention since this was the first GMT watch of the famous brand to feature an in-house Omega Co-Axial caliber 8605/8615.
+Among its other virtues are an easily readable dial and a nicely executed body, which is crafted from high-grade stainless steel.

-Although after the dramatic shift in management of the brand the design of Zenith watches became a lot soberer, the Swiss manufacture still refuses to play by the book.
+Although after the dramatic shift in the management of the brand the design of Zenith watches became a lot soberer, the Swiss manufacture still refuses to play by the book.
 Their Pilot Doublematic World Timer doesn’t look like a study in readability and the number of controls can easily give you a heart attack, but equipped with the gorgeous Caliber El Primero 4046 self-winding movement, the watch brings a number of functions that you can only expect from a fancy Japanese wrist computer.

-Its comprehensive list of features (those including an alarm module and a second time zone indicator) can only be matched by its outrageous list price of more than €10,000.
+Its comprehensive list of features (those including an alarm module and a second time-zone indicator) can only be matched by its outrageous list price of more than €10,000.